nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete all items in that specific location.
+1. User requests to delete all items in a specific location.
 2. StoreMando deletes all items in that location.

 Use case ends.